Making the World Safer for Aging Adults

 Additional Resources

-• Falls from Medline Plus – This comprehensive guide has information to help you evaluate your risk of falling and to learn more about prevention and risk factors.
+- Falls from Medline Plus – This comprehensive guide offers information to help you evaluate your risk of falling and to learn more about prevention and risk factors.

-• Fire-Safe Seniors Program – Get help planning and implementing fire safety in your home or in your loved one’s home.
-This page includes assessment tools, handouts and flyers.
+- Fire-Safe Seniors Program – Get help planning and implementing fire safety in your home or your loved one's home.
+This page includes assessment tools, handouts, and flyers.